dagbjorn/microcoffeeoncloud/README.md

 27.12.2021 | Migrated from Springfox to SpringDoc.
 Springfox appears to be a more or less dead project.
 11.02.2022 | Extended GitHub Action build workflow with Sonar analysis using SonarCloud.
 10.05.2022 | Added extra on WSL installation.
+18.11.2022 | Replaced Docker Toolbox with Docker Desktop for local building and testing.
+Updated Minikube doc.
+General brush-up of outdated info.

 ## Contents